TezBaydu/Milestone-Project-1-Band/test.md

         * Looked online in stack overflow and has been answered but involves Django:
             *https://stackoverflow.com/questions/43987462/django-safetext-object-has-no-attribute-get
         - Not considered an issue as website is working effectively on all browsers.
     - Browsershots.org Test date 12/04/2021
         - Site no longer in use !

+- Test date 12/04/2021
 - Firefox (version 87.0)
     - Tested on own version
         - index.html